 Who Should Take Vitamin B9 Supplements?

-Since a high intake of folate can alleviate some symptoms of vitamin B12 deficiency, there is a possibility that high doses of supplements can “hide” this deficiency, which can cause neurological damage if not treated.
+Since a high intake of folate can alleviate some symptoms of vitamin B12 deficiency, there is a possibility that high doses of vitamin b9 supplements can “hide” this deficiency, which can cause neurological damage if not treated.
 Moreover, a large amount of folic acid may increase the risk of certain cancers.

 If you take high doses of folic acid, your body might not be able to transform it into the active form of folate, which results in unmetabolized folic acid in the body.
-This can affect your immune system as unmetabolized folic acid may reduce the number and activity of natural killer cells.
+That can affect your immune system as unmetabolized folic acid may reduce the number and activity of natural killer cells.

 What does vitamin B9 do?